SkataBg/CodingTracker/README.md

 # Given Requirments:
 - [x] When the application starts, it should create a sqlite database, if one isn’t present.
 - [x] It should also create a table in the database, where the hours will be logged.
-- [ ] You need to be able to insert, delete, update and view your logged hours.
+- [x] You need to be able to insert, delete, update and view your logged hours.
-- [ ] The logged hours need to be calculated based on the Start and End time.
+- [x] The logged hours need to be calculated based on the Start and End time.
-- [ ] Use SpectreConsole for UserInterface.
+- [x] Use SpectreConsole for UserInterface.
-- [ ] Use Dapper ORM for data access.
+- [x] Use Dapper ORM for data access.
-- [ ] You should handle all possible errors so that the application never crashes
-- [ ] The application should only be terminated when the user inserts 0.
+- [x] The application should only be terminated when the user inserts 0.
 - [x] You can only interact with the database using raw SQL.
 You can’t use mappers such as Entity Framework

 # Features